Wumpf/blub/README.md

 Doing release mode (`cargo run --release`) can be significantly faster.

+First time loading any scene/background is a bit slower since some of the pre-computations are cached on disk.
+In particular:
+* raw cubemap texture (decoding the .hdr takes surprisingly long)
+* computing signed distance field (happens brute force on gpu)

 ### Shaders

 GLSL, compiled to SPIR-V at runtime.
 Shaders are hot reloaded on change, have fun!
-(on failure it will use the previously loaded shader)
+(on failure it will keep using the previously loaded shader)

 ### "Scenes"